 WASHINGTON – Here's where the 2012 Republican presidential candidates stand on a selection of issues.

-They are Minnesota Rep. Michele Bachmann, former House Speaker Newt Gingrich, former Utah Gov. John Huntsman, Texas Rep. Ron Paul, Texas Gov. Rick Perry, former Massachusetts Gov. Mitt Romney and former Pennsylvania Sen. Rick Santorum.
+They are former House Speaker Newt Gingrich, Texas Rep. Ron Paul, former Massachusetts Gov. Mitt Romney and former Pennsylvania Sen. Rick Santorum.

-Abortion: Signed anti-abortion pledge.
-"Principles to protect life" platform calls for conservative judges and no subsidies for abortion but not for constitutional abortion ban.
+Abortion: Platform calls for conservative judges and no subsidies for abortion but not for constitutional abortion ban.

 Economy: Repeal the 2010 financial industry and consumer protection regulations that followed the Wall Street meltdown, and repeal the 2002 regulations enacted in response to the Enron and other corporate and accounting scandals.
 Restrict the Fed's power to set interest rates artificially low.
 Make work training a condition of unemployment insurance and have states run it.